Bhargavraj-13/E-Commerce-Personal/README.md

 # E-Commerce-Personal
-I am doing this project to  build my MERN Stack skills
+I am undertaking this project to enhance my proficiency in the MERN stack.